MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Request-SPOUpgradeEvaluationSite.md

 ## DESCRIPTION

-The `Request-SPOUpgradeEvaluationSite` cmdlet lets the SharePoint Online global administrator request a copy of an existing site collection for the purposes of validating the effects of upgrade without affecting the original site.
+The `Request-SPOUpgradeEvaluationSite` cmdlet lets the SharePoint Online administrator request a copy of an existing site collection for the purposes of validating the effects of upgrade without affecting the original site.

 A request for an upgrade evaluation site is not automatically processed.
 Instead, it is scheduled to occur on the background when it causes the least effect on the service.

-You must be a SharePoint Online global administrator to run the cmdlet.
+You must be a SharePoint Online administrator to run the cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at <https://go.microsoft.com/fwlink/p/?LinkId=251832> (<https://go.microsoft.com/fwlink/p/?LinkId=251832).>